AceGK/imperial-archive/README.md

 Here's what's currently in the works:

 ### Upcoming Features
-- **Enhanced UI/UX** - Continued improvements to the interface and user experience
+- **Enhanced UI/UX** - Continued improvements to the interfacea and user experience for both mobile and desktop devices
 - **Advanced Algolia Features** - Including Algolia instantsearch on needed pages
 - **User Authentication** - Sign in to access personalized features
 - **Personal Library Management** - Track books you've read and own